Meet The Team

 Since a young age I have had a passion for swimming and have been a swimming teacher now for over 30 years, working with children from 2½ - 11 years old.

-My first swimming lessons were in the small pool at my primary school, at Secondary School in the local pool and then I joined the local Life Saving Club.
-My teachers expected hard work and high standards but were enthusiastic, encouraging, patient and supportive - enjoying my successes almost as much as I did and now I understand why!
+I got lucky - my primary school had a small indoor pool and it was well used during my time at the school - so this is where my swimming journey began.
+At Secondary School lessons were at the local leisure centre where I also joined the Junior Life Saving Club.
+My teachers expected me to listen carefully, work hard and attain high standards before allowing me to progress to the next stage but they were enthusiastic, encouraging, patient and supportive - enjoying my successes almost as much as I did and now, as a teacher, I understand why!

 Hi I'm Katie, I started swimming lessons when I was 3 and have been swimming ever since!